m3g/CellListMap.jl/docs/src/neighborlists.md

     - The `cutoff` and `unitcell`  can be modified by providing additional keyword parameters to the `update!` function (for example `update!(system, x; cutoff=0.1)`).
     - Allocations can occur if the cutoff, unit cell, or number of particles change such that greater buffers are required.
-The number of allocations tend to disminish as the buffers become large enough to accomodate the possible variations of the computation.
+The number of allocations tend to diminish as the buffers become large enough to accommodate the possible variations of the computation.

 For parallel runs, the allocations are minimal, but some small auxiliary data is required for the launching of multiple threads.
 We illustrate here the convergence of the allocations to the